Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the position in relation to family and medical leave?

-Women are entitled to 17 weeks of unpaid maternity leave.
-Either parent can take up to 37 weeks of unpaid parental leave to care for a newborn child or a newly adopted child, as long as he or she has completed six consecutive months of service.
+Women are entitled to 17 weeks of unpaid maternity leave if the woman has completed six consecutive months of employment.
+Either parent can take up to 67 weeks of unpaid parental leave to care for a newborn child or a newly adopted child, as long as he or she has completed six consecutive months of service.
+The aggregate amount of leave taken by one or two employees concerning the same birth shall not exceed 78 weeks.

-Employees are also entitled to up to 28 weeks of leave to care for a seriously ill family member.
-Employees who are the parents of a critically ill child are entitled to 37 weeks of leave to care for the child.
+Employees are also entitled to up to 28 weeks of leave to care for a seriously ill family member who may die within six months.
+Employees who have completed six consecutive months of employment and are family members of a critically ill child are entitled to 37 weeks of leave to care for the child.
+Employees who have completed six consecutive months of employment and are family members of a critically ill adult are entitled to up to 17 weeks of leave to care for the adult.
 Parents are entitled to up to two years of leave if a child has died as a result of a crime and up to one year of leave if a child has disappeared as a result of a crime.
 Employees cannot be dismissed due to a non-occupational illness or injury resulting in an absence if the absence does not exceed 17 weeks.
 Employees may not be dismissed because of an absence due to a work-related illness or injury.

 Income replacement benefits may be available to employees for the above leaves under the Employment Insurance Act.